 The Commission is committed to further reinforcing its monitoring capacity and is currently developing its capacity on the ground, a spokesman said.
 But executive tasks must remain the full responsibility of the Greek Government, which is accountable before its citizens and its institutions.
 That responsibility lies on their shoulders and it must remain so.

-A government source in Berlin said Germany's proposal was aimed not just at Greece but also at other struggling euro zone members that receive aid and are unable to make good on their obligations.
+A government source in Berlin said Germany's proposal was aimed not just at Greece but also at other struggling euro zone members which receive aid and are unable to make good on their obligations.
 All options can obviously be introduced only with the agreement of, for example, the Greeks themselves, he added.

 NEW BONDS FOR OLD

-The debt swap, in which private creditors take a 50 percent cut in the nominal value of their Greek holdings in exchange for cash and new bonds, is also a pre-requisite for the country to secure a 130-billion-euro rescue plan drawn up last year.
+The debt swap, in which private creditors take a 50 percent cut in the nominal value of their Greek holdings in exchange for cash and new bonds, is also a prerequisite for the country to secure a 130-billion-euro rescue plan drawn up last year.

 The two sides have broadly agreed that new bonds under the swap would have a 30-year maturity, but the talks ran into trouble over the coupon and whether the ECB and other public creditors must take losses on their holdings.